inducingchaos/altered-old/README.md

-# ALTERED: Where Entropy Meets Order.
+# ALTERED: Where Entropy Meets Order

 Knowledge systems for the obsessed.